ankitdubey021/GPSTracker/README.md

 # GPSTracker
-A light weight library for getting current user location, latitude, longitude, address, ip address and many more.
+Very easy and user friendly library for getting current location, address and many more thing with a few line of code.
 ​
 ## Installation
 <!-- TODO: add package -->